RockefellerArchiveCenter/scripts/archivessnake/README.md

 The script utilizes argparse, a python module that allows users to write commands directly in the command line that the script can easily parse.
 If a command is written incorrectly, the argparse module will also provide help messages.
 For the edit_notes script, you need to provide:

- - note type: "bioghist", "accessrestrict", "odd", "abstract", "arrangement", "userestrict", "fileplan", "acqinfo", "langmaterial", "physdesc", "prefercite", "processinfo", or "relatedmaterial"
+ - note type: "bioghist", "accessrestrict", "odd", "abstract", "arrangement", "userestrict", "fileplan", "acqinfo", "langmaterial", "physdesc", "prefercite", "processinfo", "separatedmaterial" or "relatedmaterial"

  - action choice: "modify" or "delete"